NicholasJay/poorpal/README.md

 ##### An application that allows you to search for cheap products and organize them by the stores where they are cheapest!

-* You can search for the cheapest product (i.e. Crest toothpaste) and get the store with the cheapest price
+* You can search for any product (i.e. Crest toothpaste) and get the store with the cheapest price
-* You can create new Shopping Lists
+* You can create new Shopping Lists and add those products to the lists
-* Items can be added to the shopping list as you receive the cheapest result
 * Items will automatically be organized for you by store
 * Shopping lists can be pushed to your phone via text messages
+* You can send any of your lists to you email

 ##### API's
 * Semantics3